 Suffered a Brain Injury?
 Call (505) 906-6774

 If you or a loved one have suffered a traumatic brain injury you believe was caused by another party, you may be entitled to recover monetary damages for your injuries.
-At the Law Office of James H. Wood, P.C., our highly-skilled Albuquerque personal injury lawyer can provide the results-driven advocacy you need to maximize your chances of securing full and fair compensation for your losses.
+At James Wood Law, P.C., our highly-skilled Albuquerque personal injury lawyer can provide the results-driven advocacy you need to maximize your chances of securing full and fair compensation for your losses.
 With more than 30 years of dedicated legal experience, you case is sure to be in excellent hands.

 Schedule a no-cost, no-obligation consultation today to review your legal options.